Published Jan 13, 2026

 • Components let you reuse layouts and styles across multiple images.

 Remember: Figma won’t guide you.
-Expect no help on how to create compelling visuals or basic structure hierarchy.
-Knowing what makes a good App Store screenshot comes from experience and best practices.
+Expect no help on how to create app store screenshots in Figma or basic structure hierarchy.
+Knowing what makes a good App Store screenshot comes from experience and following best practices.

-Create App Store Screenshots in Figma Using Pre-designed Templates (Step-by-Step)
+Create App Store Screenshots in Figma Using Pre-designed App Store Screenshot Templates (Step-by-Step)

 Step 1: Create or Log into Figma.
-Create an account on Figma using Google or email.
+The first step to learn how to create app store screenshots in Figma is to create an account on Figma using Google or email.
 If you already have an account, log in with your existing credentials.
 If you’re new, the free plan is enough for creating App Store screenshots in Figma.

 Step 5: Navigate to Layers.
 Under the Layers section, you will see components such as onboarding, banner, screenshots, and templates.
 Click on Screenshots.